All Articles

 Hepatitis SA’s peer-based needle and syringe program, NSP Peer Projects, is now called SA Harm Reduction Peer Services (SAhrps).
 This rebranding emphasises that the program offers more than just needle …

-Helpful information for those who are affected by hepatitis stigma, feeling isolated and unsure of their rights.
+Helpful information for those affected by hepatitis stigma, feeling isolated and unsure of their rights.

 Knocking out Hepatitis B, C and D